alejandrodesantiago/alejandrodesantiago.github.io/_news/announcement_2.md

 related_posts: false
 ---

-**Symposium Presentation**: I presented a my research on "The intricate history of host switching and codivergence of the bacterial genus *Pseudoalteromonas* and marine invertebrates” at the local [EDGE Symposium](https://www.genetics.uga.edu/edge-seminar-schedule) at UGA (January 21).
+**Symposium Presentation**: I presented my research, "The intricate history of host switching and codivergence of the bacterial genus *Pseudoalteromonas* and marine invertebrates” at the local [EDGE Symposium](https://www.genetics.uga.edu/edge-seminar-schedule) at UGA (January 21).